Iowa First-Time Home Buyer: 2023 Programs and Grants

 If you want to buy a home at that median price, your down payment options might fall between:

-The City of Des Moines says it doesn’t have a down payment assistance program as such.
+The City of Des Moines says it doesn’t have a down payment assistance program.
 But it does give money to nonprofit partners who may be able to help.
 There’s a list of partners at that link, and you can ask each what assistance it can provide.

 Cedar Rapids first-time home buyers